hemaasharf/ViaroStore/README.md

 1. The front-end was deployed on Netlify.
 You can check out the live demo [here](https://viarostore.netlify.app/).

 2. The back-end was deployed using the Render platform.
+The Express server serves the front-end and proxies API requests to the backend.

 ## Getting Started